Leipziger-Ecken/drupal/README.md

 The following patches are shipped with ./patches (for any troubles whilst installation, see instructions above):

 * During *composer install*, a patch is injected into geocoder-mapbox package which enforces a returned locality ("Bezirk"), if any given.
-* During *composer install*, a patch is injected into leaflet-more-maps module which extends the list of available map types.
+* During *composer install*, a patch is injected into leaflet-more-maps module to pass further settings.